News Flash Home

 - Inmates may not correspond with each other by use of a third party.

 - Inmates are allowed to keep a small amount of mail in their bunk drawer or Jail issued bin.
-Any excess main will be placed in the inmate's property bin.
+Any excess mail will be placed in the inmate's property bin.

 - All photographs must be sent through the mail.
 Subjects must be fully clothed.
 Polaroid pictures are not permitted.

-- Mail that contains contraband, items against Jail Rules, language threatening extortion, blackmail, harassment, escape or other activity violating laws or Jail security may not be delivered.
+- Mail containing contraband, items against Jail Rules, language threatening extortion, blackmail, harassment, escape or other activity violating laws or Jail security will not be delivered.